HongDaSeon/Atmega-2560-Communication/README.md

 ## Warning

 Compiled.asm file is the compiled assembly file.
 Do not put that on your board though.
-Dunno what happens next
+Dunno what happens next Atmega Communication source code in here, but I won't explain how it works. just aware that it is used for drone flight.
+Then figure out